SuperOfficeDocs/superoffice-docs/docs/document/cloud/office-365/prepare-sharepoint.md

 ## Make sure all users use the correct username

-To be able to use Office 365 for authentication, the users' SuperOffice username needs to be the same for both systems.
+To be able to use Microsoft 365 for authentication, the users' SuperOffice username needs to be the same for both systems.
-The O365 username (User Principal Name, UPN) is managed by your Office 365 Azure Active Directory.
+The Microsoft 365 username (User Principal Name, UPN) is managed by your Microsoft 365 Azure Active Directory.
 Update SuperOffice Admin with this username in the username field.

 > [!NOTE]
-> The Office365 username must be identical to login name in CRM Online:
+> The Microsoft 365 username must be identical to login name in CRM Online:

 ![imagezj6n.png -screenshot][img1]

-You see the UPN username in the O365 admin -> users section: [https://admin.microsoft.com/AdminPortal/Home#/users][2]
+You see the UPN username in the Microsoft 365 admin -> users section: [https://admin.microsoft.com/AdminPortal/Home#/users][2]

 ## Make sure you have registered your IDP for your domain